obsidianmd/obsidian-help/en/Extending Obsidian/Obsidian Web Clipper.md

 #### Arrays and objects

-Filters to process arrays and objects.
+Filters that process arrays and objects.

 - `first` returns the first element of an array as a string.
 	- `["a","b","c"]|first` returns `"a"`.